Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Guarded Parameterized Monads

-The relevance of the presented axiomatization is certified by the following \begin{theorem}[Coherence] Let $\CE_1$, $\CE_2$ and $\CE_2'$ be expressions, built from~$\ten$, $\pm$ and~$I$ over a set of letters, in such a way that $\CE_1$ and $\CE_2\pm \CE_2'$ contain every letter at most once and neither~$\CE_2$ nor $\CE_2'$ contain $\pm$.
+} \end{definition} \begin{remark} The first three laws (relating $\eta$ and $\xi$) identify guarded parameterized monads as \emph{parametric monads} in the sense of Melli{\'e}s~\cite{Mellies17}, and subsequently renamed to \emph{graded monads}~\cite{FujiiKatsumataEtAl16}.
+In our case, more specifically, $\pm$ is a $\BV$-graded monad on $\BV$. \end{remark} The relevance of the presented axiomatization is certified by the following \begin{theorem}[Coherence] Let $\CE_1$, $\CE_2$ and $\CE_2'$ be expressions, built from~$\ten$, $\pm$ and~$I$ over a set of letters, in such a way that $\CE_1$ and $\CE_2\pm \CE_2'$ contain every letter at most once and neither~$\CE_2$ nor $\CE_2'$ contain $\pm$.
 Let $f$ and $g$ be two expressions built with $\ten$ and $\pm$ over identities, $\eta$, $\ups$, $\xi$, $\zeta$, $\chi$, associators, unitors, braidings and inverses of associators and unitors, in such a way that the judgements $f\c\CE_1\to\CE_2\pm\CE_2'$ and $g\c\CE_1\to\CE_2\pm\CE_2'$ are formally valid.
-Then $f=g$ follows from the axioms of guarded parametrized monads. \end{theorem} \begin{proof} For the sake of the present proof, let us introduce some nomenclature.
+Then $f=g$ follows from the axioms of guarded parameterized monads. \end{theorem} \begin{proof} For the sake of the present proof, let us introduce some nomenclature.
 We will use the following names correspondingly for associators, right unitors and braidings:

 We dispense with the left unitor, since our monoidal structure is symmetric.